bbeckenb/getvocaltogov-frontend/README.md

 **Posts Feed**
 ![Posts Feed](src/images/postsFeed.png)

-Once on the Posts Feed
+Once on the Posts Feed (accessible to Users and non-Users), the User will see the drop-down option to 'Create New Post'

 Using the Plaid API, a user can securely add their credentials to Plaid's Link interface that is embedded in the dashboard. **These credentials are not stored in the any area of CashView at any point**.
 To avoid this being an issue, I made sure users that sign up have the option of having a **development** Account, which deals with real bank data, or a **sandbox** Account, which deals with dummy bank Accounts from Plaid.
 The Demo user experience is a **sandbox** Account as well.